 By definition, balled-and-burlapped plants are transplants sold to the consumer after having been planted, dug up, and wrapped.
 "Balled" refers to the root ball (that is, soil plus roots), which has been dug up, while "burlapped" refers to the wrapping material traditionally used for transporting tree and shrub deliveries.

 By wrapping a tree or shrub in this way, a grower can pass it along to the consumer with the original soil still clinging to the plant's roots.
-This can also be achieved by growing the plant in a container (see below), but such pots would add to the grower's expense -- an expense that must be passed on to the consumer.
+Common alternatives to balled-and-burlapped plants are container plants and bare-root plants.
+Each of these offers its own benefits and drawbacks.

-The burlap is secured with string, wire or twine.
-When purchasing balled-and-burlapped plants, ask if the burlap has been treated to be rot-resistant; you will need to know this information at planting time (see below).
-Anything not biodegradable needs to be removed when planting (for example, wire and rot-resistant burlap), otherwise, it will impede plant growth in the future.
+The burlap used for wrapping trees and other plants is secured with string, wire, or twine.
+When purchasing balled-and-burlapped plants, ask if the burlap has been treated to be rot-resistant; you will need to know this information at planting time.
+Burlap that is not biodegradable (for example, wire and rot-resistant burlap) must be removed when planting; otherwise, it will impede plant growth in the future.

-Also check to make sure that the burlap has not been ripped.
-You are paying for a tree or shrub that has a healthy root ball (that is, undamaged roots housed in fertile soil), which has been maintained by a covering (namely, the burlap).
+You should also make sure that the burlap has not been ripped.
+You are paying for a tree or shrub that has a healthy root ball (undamaged roots housed in fertile soil), which has been maintained by the burlap.
 If roots are sticking out and/or the root ball has been compromised, you are not getting your money's worth.

 How to Plant Balled-and-Burlapped Trees and Shrubs

-Leave the burlap on until you have dug your hole and moved the plant into this hole (you might as well make use of the protection afforded by the burlap for as long as possible).
-After you have the plant in its hole, remove the string, wire or twine that secures the burlap covering.
-Strip the burlap down the sides of the root ball.
+When planting trees or shrubs that are balled and burlapped, leave the burlap on until you have dug your hole and set the plant.
+Once the plant is in the hole, remove the string, wire, or twine that secures the burlap covering, then strip the burlap down the sides of the root ball.